KiranMantha/plumejs-ui/README.md

 NotificationService is used to show simple notification.
 Inorder to use this

 ```
-import { NotificationService, NotificationType } from 'plume-ui';
+import { NotificationService, NotificationType } from 'plumejs-ui';

 @Component({
     selector: 'your-selector'